Wireless random-access networks with bipartite interference graphs: Nucleation times and queue lengths

 with

 \end{itemize} \end{proposizione}

-\begin{proof} By Proposition \ref{aindep}, in the limit as $r \to \infty$ we may consider arbitrarily overlapping forks as if they were independent of each other.
+\begin{proof} By Proposition~\ref{aindep}, in the limit as $r \to \infty$ we may consider arbitrarily overlapping forks as if they were independent of each other.
 Therefore the computations for the mean next nucleation time carried out in Appendix~\ref{appA} for the case of independent forks can be used for the case of overlapping forks as well.
 For completeness, in the subcritical regime (I) we offer a proof that uses a different argument, which cannot be used in the critical regime (II) because the queues are changing on scale $r$ over time.

-Consider the stationary distribution $\pi$ of the Markov process mentioned above and recall that $x_0$ represents the metastable state with all the nodes in $U_K$ active.
-The probability of the set $S$ is given by
+Consider the stationary distribution $\pi$ of the Markov process mentioned above and recall that $x_0$ represents the metastable state with all the nodes in $U_k$ active.
+For any $u \in U_k$ the probability of the set $S$ is given by

 where $S_j$ is the state in which the $j$-th fork has all its nodes simultaneously inactive.
 The terms representing multiple forks with all their nodes simultaneously inactive contribute in a negligible way to $\pi(S)$.
-Moreover, for $j = 1, \dots, n_k$, since the stationary distribution $\pi(S_j)$ can be interpreted as the long run proportion of time spent in state $S_j$, we can write
+Moreover, for $j = 1, \dots, n_k$, since the stationary distribution $\pi(S_j)$ can be interpreted as the long run proportion of time spent in state $S_j$, for any $u \in U_k$ we can write

-This proves (\ref{Sj}).
+This proves \eqref{Sj}.